NeunEinser/hunt-and-run/README.md

 ## Runners
 As a Runner your goal is to kill the Ender Dragon.
-It doesn't matter who kills it, even if it receives it's killing blow from a Hunter, it counts as a win towards The Runners.
+It doesn't matter who kills it, even if it receives its killing blow from a Hunter, it counts as a win towards The Runners.
 You only have one life!
 If you die, may it be a pvp kill by a hunter, from pve or through enviornmental damage, you are out.
 If you play this with multiple Runners, you as a team can still win.
 You can regenerate health like usual with a full hunger bar, so this is **not** UHC for you.